Snorting Cocaine Side Effects, Signs, Dangers, and Addiction Treatment

-- Outpatient treatment offers more freedom, since clients are not required to stay at a facility.
-Recovering individuals attend a specific number of therapy sessions each week that are aimed at helping them to maintain sobriety while living at home, attending to personal responsibilities, and facing daily triggers.
+- Outpatient treatment offers more freedom, since clients are not required to stay at the facility.
+Recovering individuals attend a specific number of therapy sessions each week that are aimed at helping them maintain sobriety while living at home, attending to personal responsibilities, and facing daily triggers.

 - Cognitive behavioral therapy, a treatment approach that helps clients identify and cope with triggers for using cocaine by examining and attempting to modify the thoughts, feelings, and behaviors that contribute to and perpetuate substance use.

-- The Matrix Model, an integrative treatment approach for stimulant addiction that focuses on relapse prevention, is a highly structured approach that incorporates individual therapy, group therapy, and 12-step recovery programs.
+- The Matrix Model, an integrative treatment approach for stimulant addiction that focuses on relapse prevention.
+This is a highly structured approach that incorporates individual therapy, group therapy, and 12-Step recovery programs.
 The Matrix Model utilizes various therapeutic approaches to help the individual achieve and maintain substance abstinence.

-If you or someone you know is addicted to snorting cocaine, call our helpline at for assistance finding a treatment program.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+If you or someone you know is addicted to snorting cocaine, please call our helpline free at for advice or assistance with finding a treatment program.